bazelbuild/examples/rules/README.md

 * [default outputs](default_outputs/): Example of a rule with a declared output.

+* [mandatory provider](mandatory_provider/): Example with a mandatory provider, to access information from a dependency.

+* [optional provider](optional_provider/): Example with an optional provider, to access information from a dependency.

 * [depsets](depsets/): Example of a using a depset to gather transitive information.
 Each target collects data from its dependencies.